'Thursday Night Football' prediction, odds: Bills vs. Texans picks from expert on 114-90 run

 Stroud could miss the game, paving the way for Davis Mills to get the start.
 In four games this season, Mills has completed 72 of 120 passes (60%) for 726 yards and three touchdowns with one interception.
 Mills has also rushed 10 times for 44 yards and one score.
 In Sunday's win over the Titans, he completed 26 of 41 passes (63.4%) for 274 yards and one touchdown.

 Helping lead the Houston passing attack is fifth-year veteran Nico Collins.
 In nine games, he has 49 receptions for 642 yards (13.1 average) and four touchdowns.
 He has had one explosive play of 20 yards or more, including a long of 54, with 152 yards after the catch and 29 first-down conversions.
 In the win over Tennessee, he caught nine passes for 92 yards and one touchdown.
+Additionally, recent results overwhelmingly favor the Texans, who have won each of the last five meetings in Houston between the teams.
 See which team to back at SportsLine.

 New users can also check out the latest BetMGM bonus code to get up to $1,500 in bonus bets if your first bet loses: